 Friday afternoons in the Oasis.

-- Shabbat Services (Jewish): Occasional Friday evenings each semester in the Multicultural House.
+- Shabbat Services (Jewish): Occasional Friday evenings in various locations on campus.

 - Thursday Praise and Worship (Ecumenical): Thursdays at 10 p.m. in the sanctuary of Davidson College Presbyterian Church.
 The service is a student-led gathering with contemporary praise music, prayer and scripture.